You’re moving into your new home. Now what?

 First things first.
 You will need to establish a local support system, set up new utility accounts and notify government agencies of your new address.
 Our seven tips are designed to help you before you move and once you arrive to get you settled in quickly!

-1. Set up New Accounts with Utility Providers.
+1. Set up New Accounts with Utility and Internet Services Providers

 When moving into a new area you may need to notify municipal and state authorities of which vehicles you are registering at your new address.
 Be sure to find out how to be notified of any required property tax, licensing or other deadlines that may apply.
 Doing this ahead of time will save you additional headaches when you make your first trip to the local state office to update your license and plates.